Chapter 1 | Let's Make a Deal

 How can you love a complete stranger that you’ve never even met before?
 Or, maybe he was there all along, hidden right beneath your eyes.
 Either way, I didn’t care.
 Love is foreign to me, and I intend to keep it that way.

-However that isn’t important to me right now.
-What is important is senior year at Rutherford High.
+That isn’t important to me right now though.
+What is important, is senior year at Rutherford High.
 The one year that truly matters.
 The one year that can determine your entire future.

 It’s the last day of summer, and normally my two best friends and I would go to Splash Mountain and continuously slide down the water slides until our butts were sore.
 Sometimes, we would even buy countless amounts of water balloons and have an epic water balloon fight in my backyard.

 Today though, is the last day of summer before Senior year, and my friends and I wanted to do something a little less juvenile and a little more grown up.

 So here we are, at the community pool, sun bathing on lounge chairs and completely bored out of our minds.

 “Can we at least just drive by Splash Mountain?”
 Elena pleads while holding her towel over her face to shield the sweltering sun rays.

 “Will you stop whining?
 We’re having fun, aren’t we?”
 I sheepishly smile, earning two glares in return.

 “Who cares what we do?
 Nobody else cares.”
 Elena sighs.

 “You both are giving me a headache.”
 Abigail says.